pedropablosilvaa/pedropablosilvaa/README.md

 **In terms of personal interests:**

--  I am currently working as data team lead in MT2.
 -  I am currently learning React.
 -  I am interested in ecological research.
 -  My BSc thesis focused on ecological connectivity analysis using satellite imagery, PostGIS for data processing, and PgRouting for routing algorithms.